How to Monitor your Website's Uptime with Google Sheets

-Here’s how you quickly configure Google Docs to monitor the uptime /downtime of your website(s).
-This has to done just once and the Google Apps Script attached to the Google Spreadsheet will continuously monitor all your sites in the background.
+Here’s how you quickly configure Google Sheets to monitor the uptime /downtime of any public website.
+The setup has to be done just once and the Google Apps Script attached to the Google Spreadsheet will continuously monitor your sites in the background.

 Let’s get started:

 - Go to the Website Monitor menu (near Help) and choose Configure.
 You may have to authorize the script the first time you configure the monitor.

 How Website Monitor works?

-The script invokes itself every 5 minutes, with the magic of Script Triggers, and then tries to fetch your website using URLFetchApp.fetch (a Google function similar to wget or curl).
+The script triggers every few minutes and then tries to fetch your website using URLFetchApp, a Google service similar to wget or curl.
 If the HTTP response code is anything other than 200, it indicates that there’s an issue with your website and an email alert is sent via the Gmail API.